MP for Hamilton and Clyde Valley

 Assistant Whip

-Imogen Walker is a Labour Co-op MP for Hamilton and Clyde Valley, elected in 2024.
-She serves as an Assistant Whip in the government from September 2025 and previously sat on the Bank Resolution (Recapitalisation) Bill [HL] committee in February 2025.
+Imogen Walker is a Labour (Co-op) MP for Hamilton and Clyde Valley, first elected in 2024.
+She serves as an Assistant Whip from 7 September 2025 and previously sat on a committee for the Bank Resolution (Recapitalisation) Bill in February 2025, reflecting early parliamentary experience.

 Generated 21 February 2026